Dyakonov, Pyotr Ivanovich

 Petr Ivanovich Dyakonov (1855-1908) is one of the outstanding surgeons in Russia.
 His activity in medicine was characterized by a wide range of interests and discoveries.
 He showed special interest in the development of topographic anatomy.
 Among the main contributions of Petr Ivanovich to this science, a special place is taken by the description of the squat space made by fiber.

 In full measure the creative potential of this scientist was revealed in the field of hospital surgery.
-He wrote important in medicine works on aseptic and antiseptic, introduced into use in medicine naphthalene.
-In his further work, he was increasingly committed to aseptic rather than antiseptic means.
+He wrote important works in medicine on aseptic and antiseptic, introduced into use in medicine naphthalene.
+In his further activity, he became more and more committed to aseptic rather than antiseptic means.

 Also, Peter Ivanovich studied the problem of methods of anesthesia.
 Of great importance are his experiments with animals in order to prevent cardiovascular disorders as consequences of chloroform anesthesia.
-He made important discoveries in such sections of surgery as surgery on the biliary tract, pediatric surgery.
+His important discoveries were made in such sections of surgery as surgery on the biliary tract, pediatric surgery.
 He proposed his method of cholecystectomy, involving complete closure of the abdominal cavity after surgery (until 1898 in Russia it was not used).

-Diakonov was one of the first to study the problem of the patient's post-operative care.
+Diakonov was among the first to study the problem of the patient's post-operative care.
 He substantiated the effectiveness of active drug treatment of such patients, early dose-related physical exertion and reduction of the period of bed rest.
-This surgeon advocated the need to expand the range of surgical manipulations outpatient.
+This surgeon advocated the need to expand the range of surgical procedures outpatient.

 In plastic surgery, as well as transplantology, he made the following achievements: original methods of rhinoplasty, bone marrow transplant surgery, plastic surgery of the lower jaw, transplantology of the skin (including the creation of a special device for conducting it).
 Dyakonov developed a number of special surgical instruments and devices for performing complex operations.